github/opensource.guide/_articles/fr-FR/starting-a-project.md

 It isn't necessary to write a style guide for your project when you're just starting out, and you may find that you enjoy incorporating different coding styles into your project anyway.
 But you should anticipate how your writing and coding style might attract or discourage different types of people.
 The earliest stages of your project are your opportunity to set the precedent you wish to see.

-## Votre liste de contrôle de pré-lancement
+## Votre check-list de pré-lancement

 Ready to open source your project?
 Here's a checklist to help.
 Check all the boxes?
 You're ready to go!
 [Click "publish"](https://help.github.com/articles/making-a-private-repository-public/) and pat yourself on the back.